Skip to main content

 Joseph Hwang

-On May 31, 2024, ADOR held the extraordinary shareholders' meeting by the court's decision.
-As a result, Min's position as ADOR's CEO and Director (a member of the board of directors) could be continuously maintained, the approved three new directors from HYBE's side had become members of the board of directors instead of Min's former two directors.
-Thus, the total number of directors including Min is four, and the predictable result of the directors' vote at the directors' meeting is "1 (Min) : 3 (HYBE)".
-In fact, Min's management rights at ADOR are likely to be taken away at any time after this shareholders' meeting, even if the court's decision caused the success of keeping the position of director.
+On May 31, 2024, ADOR held the extraordinary shareholders’ meeting by the court’s decision.
+As a result, Min’s position as ADOR’s CEO and Director (a board of directors member) could be continuously maintained; the approved three new directors from HYBE’s side had become members of the board of directors instead of Min’s former two directors.
+Thus, the total number of directors, including Min, is four, and the predictable result of the directors’ vote at the directors’ meeting is “1 (Min) : 3 (HYBE)”.
+In fact, Min’s management rights at ADOR are likely to be taken away at any time after this shareholders’ meeting, even if the court’s decision caused the success of keeping the position of director.

-Let's return to the shareholders' agreement between Min and HYBE with the court decision.
-Although these are partially opened, their written expressions herein are not supposed to be perfectly the same as the originals.
-Nevertheless, I think that it's useful to review them to help understand this case.
+Let’s return to the shareholders’ Agreement between Min and HYBE with the court decision.
+Although these are partially opened, their written expressions herein are supposed to be different from the originals.
+Nevertheless, it’s helpful to review them to help understand this case.

 ◈ First, “Article 2.1” of the shareholders’ agreement